 Sharing of information in Alaska is a collaborative effort between Jurisdictional and Protecting Agencies.
 In the spirit of the National Cohesive Wildland Fire Strategy and in this environment of collaboration, agencies respect each other's communication policies and practices.
 The Parties to this Agreement will mutually share information to serve the best interests of the Agencies and the public in accordance with Agency rules and regulations.
 Haines Area information roles and responsibilities are described in Attachment 7.

 Every effort should be made to distribute fire information to the public collaboratively and in a timely manner.
-Multi-jurisdiction fire information needs and deliveries are negotiated and approved by the agency administrators and the Protecting Agency FMO and coordinated by the JIC, if activated.
+Multi-jurisdiction fire information needs and deliveries are negotiated and approved by the agency administrators and the Protecting Agency FMO and coordinated by the Joint Information Center, if activated.

 Alaska Fire Information Websites